jentery/engl230/faq.md

 ## What Do I Need to Purchase?

-The textbook for "Contemporary Media and Fiction" (English 230) is available online for free.
+The textbook for "Contemporary Media and Fiction" (English 230) will be available online for free.
 I wrote it with teaching and learning at UVic in mind.
 It's intended primarily for UVic students.
 Each chapter is available in audio and text formats for listening and/or reading.

-The only text I'm asking you to purchase is a copy of Bechdel's *Fun Home* (print or ebook), which will be available at the UVic Bookstore.
-A new copy of *Fun Home* should cost you no more than $26.00.
+The only text I'm asking you to purchase is a copy of Bechdel's *Fun Home* (print or ebook), which is available at the [UVic Bookstore](https://www.uvicbookstore.ca/text/book/9780618871711?course_id=10001).
+It's $25 new and $18.75 used.

 I'll provide you with a course packet, too, and point you to various materials published online.
 I will recommend some games and books that you can purchase, if you wish.